Gear Exchange

 The Solution

-This should to be added to our SaaS platform, Flywheel Core, as a marketplace rather than being solely on the marketing site, which is the first step to implementation.
+This should be added to our SaaS platform, Core, as a marketplace rather than being solely on the marketing site, which is the first step to implementation.

 The Impact